JuliaActors/Actors.jl/docs/src/howto/communicate.md

 6
 ```

 A user or programmer can enhance the messaging protocol (see below).
+You normally won't use it explicitly since we have the user API for that.

 ## use the user API functions